iggy73/blog-content/posts/2025-10-31-react-native-expo-article-updated.md

 ### 5️⃣ Poor Image Optimization

 Large images kill performance.
-Use `expo-image` with proper resize modes and caching.
+Use <code>expo-image</code> with proper resize modes and caching.

 ### 6️⃣ Not Testing on Real Devices